 Mr Dillon Kombumerri

-Dillon is the Principle Architect for the Government Architect NSW.
+Dillon is the Principle Architect for Government Architect NSW.
 Originally from Queensland, he grew up on North Stradbroke Island (Minjerriba) and is a Yugembir descendent from the Gold Coast.

 With over 25 years of experience in architectural practice, Dillon brings his own unique indigenous perspective to re-imagining the built environment and has focused heavily on projects that seek to improve the health, well-being and prosperity of indigenous communities.